Cleaning With Sodium Percarbonate – Everything To Know

 • To tackle upholstery stains, mix half a tablespoon of sodium percarbonate with 250 ml of warm water and decant it into a spray bottle.
 Spray the sodium percarbonate solution onto the stain, and gently scrub with a stiff brush.
 Leave the solution on the stain for 5 to 10 minutes, and then pour a little fresh water over the stain, and blot with a clean towel or cloth.

-Do note, that it is always important to test an inconspicuous area first before using this solution on your upholstery.
+It is always important to test an inconspicuous area first before using this solution on your upholstery.
 It isn’t suitable for use on wool-based carpets.
 And do note that fabrics that are prone to water stains will not be suitable to use sodium percarbonate on.

 What Should I Not Clean With Sodium Percarbonate?